benhur07b/benhur07b.github.io/_posts/2020-10-19-download-registry-of-open-data-aws.md

 <div class="col-lg-12 img-container"><img class="img-fluid post-img img-shadow" src="{{ site.assets }}/img/posts/2020-10-19-download-registry-of-open-data-aws/data-in-qgis.png" alt="Ookla Global Fixed and Mobile Network Performance Maps in QGIS"><figcaption class="figure-caption text-center">Ookla Global Fixed and Mobile Network Performance Maps</figcaption></div>

 That's it!
 There's a lot of other datasets available in AWS that we can check out, download, and use.
 Good luck!

+Like and follow BNHR on [Facebook](https://facebook.com/bnhr.xyz) and [Twitter](https://twitter.com/BNHRdotXYZ) for more #FOSS4G and #QGIS stuff. :)